phyunsj/ifttt-soe-logger/README.md

 **Webhooks**

 Integrate other services on IFTTT with your DIY projects.
 You can create Applets that work with any device or app that can make or receive a web request.
-If you'd like to build your own service and Applets. ...from https://ifttt.com/maker_webhooks
+If you'd like to build your own service and Applets. ...from [ifttt.com](https://ifttt.com/maker_webhooks)

 <p align="center">
 <img src="https://github.com/phyunsj/ifttt-soe-logger/blob/master/images/ifttt-webhooks.png" width="500px"/>
 </p>

-## 2 X IoT Simulator + IFTTT Webhooks (http request)
+## IoT Simulator + IFTTT Webhooks

 Edited flow from [iot-device-simulator-2-stringify](https://github.com/phyunsj/iot-device-simulator-2-stringify).
 Created two iot simulators to send SOE record (Event Type, ZIP, UV index).